sng-11/School_District_Analysis/README.md

 *School Summary After Adjusting for Academic Dishonesty (i.e. reading and math scores for 9th grade at Thomas High School replaced with NaNs):* <img width="984" alt="new school summary" src="https://user-images.githubusercontent.com/84816495/126833437-9e09ed13-a342-4dfd-aae8-d1554881feaf.png">

-As seen from the above dataframes, the removal of the scores of Thomas High School's 9th-graders changed values that were already described in the previous District Summary section.
-Since average math scores were changed,  percentage of students passing math and percentage of students passing overall have been altered.
-The academic dishonesty at THS does not affect other schools hence the values for other schools remain the same.
+As seen from the above dataframes, the removal of the scores of Thomas High School's 9th-graders changed the average math scores and the average reading scores of the entire school.
+And these changes are more drastic compared to the district summary because we are looking at a smaller school population.
+The average math score of THS dropped (83.42 to 83.35) while the average reading score increased (83.85 to 83.90).
+This is most likely due to higher math scores and lower reading scores being removed.
+The percentages of students passing math and those passing reading both decreased though, indicating that more "above or equal to 70" scores were removed by the academic dishonesty adjustment.
+Overall, the passing percentage across the school did slightly decrease from 90.95% to 90.63%.

 ### Thomas High School's Performance Compared to Others'